darktable-org/dtdocs/content/module-reference/processing-modules/color-calibration.md

 illuminant
 : This menu selects the type of illuminant what should be assumed when doing the white balancing.
 It can be set to:

- - _same as pipeline (D50)_, where the D65 illuminant white balance parameters for the camera that was set by the _white balance_ module is adjusted to a D50 illuminant
+ - _same as pipeline (D50)_, which disables any white balancing from being sone in this instance of the module.
  -  one of the CIE standard illuminants (daylight, incandescent, fluorescent, equi-energy, or black body), or a non-standard _LED light_ illuminant.
  - _custom_, in which case the illuminant color can be set using the color picker icon, or by setting the hue and chroma (saturation) in LCh perceptual color space using the sliders
  - _(AI) detect from image surfaces_, where the white balance is auto-detected, placing a greater weighting on colors in the image close to grey